sfragis/Pongo/README.markdown

 Motivations
 -----------
 Not that I don't appreciate existing approaches (http://stackoverflow.com/questions/1432764/any-tool-for-java-object-to-object-mapping) but:

-- yes, writing conversion methods is very boring but it's also simple in most cases (at least most of those I run into)
+- yes writing conversion methods is very boring but it's also simple in most cases (at least most of those I run into)
 - avoiding reflection can improve performance
 - I wanted the compiler to clearly inform me whenever a conversion method is broken because a signature is changed
 - I personally dislike XML (and person that like it in particular)